 As for current day conversation, the request for an all-weather track has simply been absent from any planning conversation or dialogue with the community (with the exception of recent weeks).
 Over the last 10 years, there have been multiple meetings related to facility improvements, athletic programs, LCAP stakeholder engagement, academics, and parent involvement.
 Many suggestions have been brought forth and made known to school officials, some of which have been implemented (School Resource Officer, Career Center, improvements to existing gymnasium, and more food choices in the Cafeteria).
 Over the last 10 years, an all-weather track has not been identified as a need in the district, either by board members, school officials, or the community.
 Certainly, it is fair to believe that some in the community may have been upset by the change in direction many years ago and, up to this point, have remained silent on the matter.
 Now that this topic has resurfaced, Wasco High will certainly reexamine the need, cost, and benefit of an all-weather track as a potential future project.

-As for Measure E, the project list was already established based on the restrictions imposed by Prop 39.
-In order to have a Prop 39 bond measure on the ballot (like Measure E), certain requirements are imposed.
-One such requirement is that a specific set of projects be identified; the Measure E project list includes a gym, an aquatic complex, and the continued modernization of buildings because those projects were identified as the highest priority of improvements needed in the district.
-The existing gymnasium is too small, the existing Rec Pool does not conform to today’s standard of swimming and future repairs would be equivalent to a complete replacement, and the Industrial Arts and Language Arts buildings are in need of modernization and upgrades.
+As for Measure A, the project list was already established based on the restrictions imposed by Prop 39.
+In order to have a Prop 39 bond measure on the ballot (like Measure A), certain requirements are imposed.
+One such requirement is that a specific set of projects be identified; the Measure A project list includes a gym and the continued modernization of buildings because those projects were identified as the highest priority of improvements needed in the district.

 As for future projects, Wasco High has discussed the need for improvements made to the football field and long jump runway / sand pit on the north side of the field.
 Specifically, the close proximity of the long jump runway and sand pit to the field pose a danger to football and soccer athletes that may run out of bounds at high speed.
 As Wasco High continues to plan for future improvements in this area, the inclusion of improvements to the track should be included in the conversation.